Anderson Hunt Brown: Personal life

 Anderson Hunt Brown was born in 1880 in Dunbar, West Virginia.
 His parents, Henry Arnold Brown and Margaret Stewart Brown, were former slaves who were freed in 1865 and located in an area known as Dutch Holler, now part of present-day Dunbar.

 As a teenager, Brown learned to play trombone and traveled to Cincinnati and other cities with his brothers in their band, "Uncle Tom’s Cabin," netting $10 a week (about $300 today) for their performances.
 Upon returning to Charleston, he learned how to cut meat and opened a butcher shop and adjoining restaurant.

 Brown fathered two children.
-His son, Willard L. Brown, finished his Master’s degree in law in 1936 and became an attorney.
+His son, Willard L. Brown, finished his Master's degree in law in 1936 and became an attorney.
 His daughter, Della Brown Taylor Hardman, was an artist who graduated with a master's in fine arts in 1945 and became a professor at West Virginia State University.

 Career

 Several years after running his butcher shop, Brown took a real-estate investing course in Boston, Massachusetts, and used his earnings to purchase a house at 1219 Washington Street, next to Charleston High School.

-Brown—in partnership with Gurnett E. Ferguson, who built the Ferguson Hotel (an African American hotel) on Washington Street—constructed a building during the middle to late 1920s adjoining the Ferguson Hotel, called the Brown Building.
-The thriving area around his properties became known as "The Block"—a residential, social, economic, educational, and religious center of the African-American population of the city during the Jim Crow era and segregation, as well as the home for other ethnic groups.
+Brown—in partnership with Gurnett E. Ferguson, who built the Ferguson Hotel (an African American hotel, theater, and place of business) on Washington Street—constructed a building during the middle to late 1920s adjoining the Ferguson Hotel, called the Brown Building.
+The thriving area around his properties became known as "The Block" — a residential, social, economic, educational, and religious center of the African-American population of the city during the Jim Crow era and segregation, as well as the home for other ethnic groups.

 In the 1960s, a fire partially destroyed the Ferguson Hotel.
 As a result, Gurnett Ferguson sold to another hotel business.
 A second Brown Building located on Shrewsbury Street was built and completed in 1971, with work on the building being done entirely by African-American businesses, contractors, and sub-contractors.
 For a few years before his death in 1974, Brown maintained an office in the new building, along with his son and daughter.
 Other offices have included a barber shop, doctor's office, real estate office, and some government offices.

 In addition to his commercial properties, Brown bought land around Charleston, West Virginia, to build houses, which he rented affordably to black community members.
-When Brown’s children attended Boston University for their graduate degrees, Brown bought three properties in Cambridge, Massachusetts.
+When Brown's children attended Boston University for their graduate degrees, Brown bought three properties in Cambridge, Massachusetts.
 As housing was not provided to black students, Brown allowed his children to live in one house, and rented out the others to their black classmates.